 - Luxury rentals in Southport (above $1,000 per week)

-As Australia’s population grows and cities become congested, the importance of easy access for errands without total dependency on a car will become a decision factor for many people.
+As Australia’s population grows and cities become congested, the importance of easy access for errands without total dependency on a car will become a deciding factor for many people.

 In fact, we are seeing more properties with limited or even no parking being advertised, so their Walk Score becomes a valuable guide.